LightBurn UI Tour¶

 If you've never used LightBurn before, the main window might seem a little intimidating.
 Try not to let it scare you - we'll break out the important sections to start with.
 LightBurn also has some features to make it easier to learn:

-- Pop-up tips: If you hover the mouse over a control, you'll see a small bit of text that describes that button or feature, like this:
+- Tool tips: If you hover the mouse over a control, you'll see a small bit of text pop up that describes that button or feature, like this:

 If you hover the mouse over something and press the F1 key (help), LightBurn will launch the help page for that feature in your browser.
 Most of the panels and buttons on the main window of LightBurn will do this.

 This is the default layout for the main LightBurn window:

 Here it is again, with the sections labeled: